 Guided and interactive tour of the Science Museum of Trento

-Obviously, it is not a natural element, instead it is an artificial construction that gently fits in the surrounding landscape.
-It is an attraction that brings and will ensure a greater stream of visitors in a city deeply interesting already in itself, with its historical monuments and the many events related to its traditions.
+Obviously, it is not a natural element, but an artificial construction that gently fits into the surrounding landscape.
+It is an attraction that brings in a steady stream of visitors to a city that is already interesting with its historical monuments and the many events related to its traditions.

-The Museum, inaugurated in 2013, is part of the wider project for the conversion of the former Michellin area, located on the edge of the old town centre, next to the Adige river, in the western part of the city.
+The Museum, inaugurated in 2013, is part of the wider project for the conversion of the former Michellin area, located on the edge of the old town center, next to the Adige river, in the western part of the city.
 The district, nowadays called Le Albere, has been designed to accommodate various functions, from residential to commercial, with the addition of a hotel, a convention center, and a public park.

-The third flor is dedicated to Alpine Nature, to its inhabitants and to their adaptation to the environmental and seasonal changes, with an area for children dedicated to the discovery of the forest environment and ecosystem.
+The third floor is dedicated to Alpine Nature, to its inhabitants and to their adaptation to the environmental and seasonal changes, with an area for children dedicated to the discovery of the forest environment and ecosystem.
 Then you fill find the level dedicated to Geology and subsoil resources, their daily application and environmental risk.

 Finally, the last floor above ground is occupied by Interactive Science and the Maxi Ooh! for children.
-On the lower floor you will find an area dedicated to the Traces of life, where you can see fossils, graphs and reconstructions of some of the most ancient forms of life that inhabited our planet and some modern mammals.
+On the lower floor, you will find an area dedicated to the Traces of life, where you can see fossils, graphs and reconstructions of some of the most ancient forms of life that inhabited our planet and some modern mammals.